fusion-energy/paramak/docs/source/paramak.parametric_components.rst

 Parametric Components
 =====================

-They are the other modules wrapped and produce specific shapes from parameters.
-Allows easy production of shapes commonly used in fusion modelling.
+These are components that represent a selection of the components found in fusion reactors and are created from parameters.
+These componets all inherit from the parametric shape classes.

 BlanketConstantThicknessArcH()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^